-The site must be served by a central waste water system capable of receiving 150,000 gallons per day.
+The site must be served by a central wastewater system capable of receiving 150,000 gallons per day.
 Greater volumes may be required on a case-by-case basis depending on the size and ultimate intended use of the site.

-Note: By way of clarification, a "central waste water system" is intended to be a conventional waste water treatment system proven capable of handling waste water discharge from existing industrial customers.
+Note: By way of clarification, a "central wastewater system" is intended to be a conventional wastewater treatment system proven capable of handling wastewater discharge from existing industrial customers.
 Industrial sites served or planned to be served by alternative technologies in a decentralized or non-conventional system are not eligible for certification.
 The purpose of this requirement is to ensure the certified sites are served by systems of the type and quality typically expected and required by a wide range of industrial companies.

 Provide a letter from the utility provider documenting its ability and willingness to supply the required service and that the infrastructure needed to provide the service is in existence within 500 feet of the site.

 The letter should also specify:

-• the line size of the infrastructure serving the site,
+- Line size of the infrastructure serving the site - Excess capacity of the wastewater treatment facility